 If the value of your business drops significantly when you walk out the door, you’ve got work to do.
 Look at your business from a buyer’s perspective.
 If you leave shortly after a sale, what remains?
 If the answer is top management and highly efficient business systems, you can be more confident that you will be able to get top dollar for your business.

 In addition to the business systems related to revenue and expense, some systems are related to customers, such as tracking systems, and the delivery of your products and services such as distribution systems.
-The documentation of these systems is important to ensuring that quality and consistency can be maintained after the sale.
+The documentation of these systems is important to ensure that quality and consistency can be maintained after the sale.
 They also signal to the buyer that elements critical to the successful transition of a business are in place.
 Some examples of items worthy of documentation are:

 - Financial control systems and accounting policies.